McGranahanLab/Noncoding_drivers_Nextflow/README.md

 - `oncodrivefml_config` `conf/oncodrivefml_hg19.config`

 ### Containers
-The following set of parameters define containers to be used during all steps of the pipeline execution.
+The following set of parameters defines containers to be used during all steps of the pipeline execution.
 All containers can be viewed at [Docker hub](https://hub.docker.com/r/marialitovchenko/noncoding_driver_pipeline/tags).
 Recipes for container re-creation can be found in [container_recipes folder](container_recipes).

 - `chasmplus_container`: a container to be used for CHASMplus execution.
 Default: `marialitovchenko/noncoding_driver_pipeline:chasmplus`
 - `digdriver_container`: a container to be used for [DIGdriver](https://github.com/maxwellsh/DIGDriver) execution.
 Default: `marialitovchenko/noncoding_driver_pipeline:digdriver`
 - `mutpanning_container`: a container to be used for MutPanning execution.
 Default: `marialitovchenko/noncoding_driver_pipeline:mutpanning`
 - `oncodrivefml_container`: a container to be used for OncodriveFML execution.
 Default: `marialitovchenko/noncoding_driver_pipeline:oncodrivefml`
-- `r_container`: a container to be used for creation of input files for all software, as well as [dNdScv](https://github.com/im3sanger/dndscv/tree/master), NBR and postprocessing execution.
+- `r_container`: a container to be used for the creation of input files for all software, as well as [dNdScv](https://github.com/im3sanger/dndscv/tree/master), NBR and postprocessing execution.
 Default: `marialitovchenko/noncoding_driver_pipeline:r_packages`

 ### Mutations filtering parameters

-- `min_depth`: a minimal depth of coverage of a mutation in a tumor sample for the mutation to be considered for the *de novo* cancer driver discovery.
+- `min_depth`: a minimal depth of coverage of a mutation in a tumour sample for the mutation to be considered for the *de novo* cancer driver discovery.
 Recommended value: `30`.
-- `min_tumor_vac`: a minimal number of reads with the alternative (mutated) allele (also known as variant allele count (VAC)) in the tumor sample for the mutation to be considered for the *de novo* cancer driver discovery.
+- `min_tumour_vac`: a minimal number of reads with the alternative (mutated) allele (also known as variant allele count (VAC)) in the tumour sample for the mutation to be considered for the *de novo* cancer driver discovery.
 Recommended value: `10`.
-- `min_tumor_vaf`: a minimal percentage from the total reads with the alternative (mutated) allele (also known as variant allele fraction (VAF)) in the tumor sample for the mutation to be considered for the *de novo* cancer driver discovery.
+- `min_tumour_vaf`: a minimal percentage from the total reads with the alternative (mutated) allele (also known as variant allele fraction (VAF)) in the tumour sample for the mutation to be considered for the *de novo* cancer driver discovery.
 Recommended value: `5` (percent).
 - `max_germline_vac`: a maximum number of reads with the alternative (mutated) allele in the germline sample for the mutation to be considered for the *de novo* cancer driver discovery.
 Recommended value: `5`.
 - `max_germline_vaf`: a maximum percentage from the total reads with the alternative (mutated) allele in the germline sample for the mutation to be considered for the *de novo* cancer driver discovery.
 Recommended value: `1` (percent).
-- `max_n_vars`: a maximum number of SNVs and small indels discovered in a participant's tumor so that sample is _not_ recognised as hypermutated.
+- `max_n_vars`: a maximum number of SNVs and small indels discovered in a participant's tumour so that the sample is _not_ recognised as hypermutated.
 If mutations' number exceeds `max_n_vars`, then a sample will be removed from the analysis.
 Recommended value: `90000`.
 - `ignore_strand` `'T'`
 - `min_reg_len` `5`
 - `gene_name_synonyms` `'data/assets/hgnc_complete_set_processed.csv'`   optional